bartTC/django-eventlog/README.rst

 Usage
 =====

-A new Event is started by the ``Event`` object.
-It has two required
+A new Event group is started by the ``EventGroup`` object, which you can call with individual "types" similar to logging levels in Python logging.
-arguments: The type and a text message. django-eventlog comes with a almost hand full of pre-defined type choices (but you can extend it, see below):

-- ``EventChoices.started``
-- ``EventChoices.in_progress``
-- ``EventChoices.done``
-- ``EventChoices.single`` (Default type if none is provided)

 See this example where I create two event entries in an arbitrary task
 function:

 .. code-block:: python

-    from eventlog.events import Event, EventChoices as E
+    from eventlog.events import EventGroup

-    @BackgroundTask()
-    def long_running_task(request):

-        # Start a new Event.
+    # Start a new Event group
+    e = EventGroup()
-        e = Event(E.started, message='Sending 100000 emails to all users.',
+    e.info('Starting to send 100000 emails to all users.', initiator='Mail Sender')
-                  initiator=request.user.email)

     # ... sending 100000 totally not spam emails...

-        # Attach further events using the log function.
-        e.log(E.done, message='All emails sent!', initiator=request.user.email)
+    e.info('All emails sent!', initiator='Mail Sender')

 Each event will show up in the Django Admin changelog view.
 If you hover over